afni/afni/README.rst

 One aspect of AFNI's wide usage and motivation for maintaining long-term stability is that it serves as an underlying part within several other software projects and pipeline tools in the field.
-These include several widely used projects, such as:
+Some projects that use AFNI include:

 * `BrainSuite <https://brainsuite.org/bfp/>`_: Functional Pipeline:
   open-source workflow for processing FMRI data